samuelstjean/spams-python/README.md

 spams-python
 ============

-A rehost of the python version of SPArse Modeling Software (SPAMS), available at http://spams-devel.gforge.inria.fr/downloads.html
+A (parital, striped down) rehost of the python version of SPArse Modeling Software (SPAMS), available at http://spams-devel.gforge.inria.fr/downloads.html